 When there aren’t cars parked on this side of the street, they’re stopped, on the wrong side of the road, some just slow down to a crawl, but most pull over facing the wrong way in traffic to stare at the only Carnival in Roseville that is on display 24/7/365.

-I’ve refrained from writing about this before out of pity for the people who own it.
+I’ve refrained from writing about this and the best backpack diaper bags before out of pity for the people who own it.
 But this spring, I was informed that the Police had told them to clean it up or clear it out.
 Okay, they may have planted some shade grass to grow in the barren spots of dirt around the house, and cleared out a few years worth of dead foliage, but damned if they didn’t add to it.

 What once was a flower border that separated our properties is now a line of old rocking horses tied together with wire, not only does she have rocking horses in this make believe fence of theirs, but she has more bowling balls on stands then the local bowling alley.
 Okay, I exaggerated on that one, but when my brother came up from Nebraska last year, informed me on one of his trips that they have 14 gazing balls out there – I had to disagree with him.
 He was stunned beyond belief when I told him they were bowling balls on pedestals.
 They mix in real well with all the damn pink flamingos and plastic flowers she has shoved in pots and in the ground.
 These are all nicely wired and chained to the ground, lest some teenager decides to make havoc with her rocking horse cemetery.